jwikiera/push_swap/README.md

 # push_swap

-This is a 42 School project.
-It is a console program written in C sorting a set of integers using two stacks and a set of instructions to move the numbers on and between the stacks.
+This is a [42 School](https://www.42lausanne.ch/) project.
+It is a console program (`push_swap`) written in C, sorting a set of integers using two stacks and a set of instructions to move the numbers on and between the stacks.

-Instructions:
+The goal is to output a set of these instructions and keep their number as low as possible.

+The bonus for this assignment is creating a second program (`checker`) that checks if a given set of instructions sorts a given set of numbers correctly.

+I have also written a more advanced tool for testing, in Python (`tester.py`) which, besides having the same abilities as `checker` does, can also generate arbitrary amounts of tests.
+Its `argparse` interface includes all necessary details.

+Here are the instructions used for sorting:

 - `sa` (swap a): Swap the first 2 elements at the top of stack a.
 Do nothing if there is only one or no elements.